datacommonsorg/docsite/contributing/contributing_to_datacommons.md

 ### Becoming familiar with the project

-You can find suggested reading about the domain in which Data Commons operates in [the Background section](/contributing/background/background.html).
+You can find suggested reading about Data Commons concepts in [the Background section](/contributing/background/background.html).

 All submissions, including submissions by project members, require review.
 Data Commons uses GitHub pull requests for this purpose.
 Consult